square/square-java-sdk/doc/api/invoices.md

 # Update Invoice

-Updates an invoice by modifying field values, clearing field values, or both as specified in the request.
+Updates an invoice by modifying fields, clearing fields, or both.
+For most updates, you can use a sparse `Invoice` object to add fields or change values, and use the `fields_to_clear` field to specify fields to clear.
-There are no restrictions to updating an invoice in a draft state.
-However, there are guidelines for updating a published invoice.
+However, some restrictions apply.
+For example, you cannot change the `order_id` or `location_id` field, and you must provide the complete `custom_fields` list to update a custom field.
+Published invoices have additional restrictions.

 ```java
 CompletableFuture<UpdateInvoiceResponse> updateInvoiceAsync(